soodoku/sonny_side/README.md

 In all, I find that the conservative estimate of son to daughter ratio is between 4 to 1 to 26 to 1 across states.

-### Script
+### Scripts

-Script for addressing the first concern.
+Scripts for addressing the first concern.

 * [Regex Script](scripts/dson.R)
     - AL